 Thus, the West has never had a fixed content, nor is it an unchanging site.
 Its center moves from Rome to Lisbon, from Vienna to London, from Washington to Geneva, and from Venice to Grenada depending on the claims being made.
 It can absorb parts of Eastern Europe or Latin America, and more recently, Japan–not because of any feature common to these areas, but rather depending on who else is being excluded.
 As all default categories, the West as the universal unmarked operates only in opposition to the populations that it marks.
 (2003:1-2)

-Substitute whiteness and white privilege for “the West”: a fiction, yes, but an ongoing exercise in global legitimation.
+Substitute whiteness and white privilege for “the West”: a fiction, yes, but an ongoing exercise in global legitimization.
 Whiteness is a projection of power, not a phenotype.
 And on this point, Khan may be correct that rather than a globally legitimizing fiction, whiteness could re-emerge as a marked identity politics.
 Outcomes are uncertain, unpredictable, contingent–but permeated by power at every moment.

-This brings us back to Graeber and Anthropology’s Suicide.
-The central accusation seems to be that Graeber has reified the Western anthropological theorist here and the ethnographic Other over there.
+This brings us back to Graeber and “Anthropology’s Suicide.”
+Fish’s central accusation seems to be that Graeber has reified the Western anthropological theorist Here and the ethnographic Other Over There.
 But even if that were so–and as Graeber points out, reading to the end of his blurb seems to make it clear that it is not–it’s been part of basic anthropological training since well before Eric Wolf’s 1982 Europe and the People Without History to question such reifications.